jwstegemann/fritz2-docs/Routing.md

         }
     }
 }

+val currentRoute = router.current
 ```
 A router using a `MapRoute` offers an extra `select` method which extract the values as `Pair` for the given key (here `"page"`)
 and requires a function to map the value.
-Therefore, it returns a `Pair` of the current value and the complete `Map` to
+Therefore, it returns a `Pair` of the current value, and the complete `Map` to
 help you decide what to render.

 If you want to use your own special `Route` instead, try this: